Roger Babson: Role in development of the parking meter

 In the late 1920s, Babson filed several patents for a parking meter.
-The meters were suggested to operate on power from the battery of the parking vehicle and required a connection from the vehicle to the meter.
-In 1932, Carl Magee began to work on the parking meter and since his parking meter was the first to be installed for actual use in July 1935 in Oklahoma City, Magee is known as the inventor of the parking meter.
+The meters required power from the battery of the parked vehicle to operate.
+In 1932, Carl Magee began work on a parking meter, which first saw service in July 1935, earning him recognition as the inventor of the parking meter.

 Establishment of the Gravity Research Foundation

 Babson founded the Gravity Research Foundation in 1948.
-The Foundation established a research facility in the town of New Boston, New Hampshire after Babson determined that this location was far enough away from the city of Boston, Massachusetts to survive a nuclear attack.
+The Foundation established a research facility in the town of New Boston, New Hampshire, after Babson determined that this location was far enough away from the city of Boston, Massachusetts to survive a nuclear attack.